 Ace Hotel, for example, announced their movie marathon event relevant for anyone located in New Orleans.
 The company designed the email in the corresponding spooky manner, indicated the date, and provided the link for users to purchase the tickets.

 Unveil the benefits for the attendee

-Inspire the users to attend your event by listing what they will learn from and how they will upgrade after it.
+Inspire users to attend your event by listing what they will learn and how this information is useful for them.
 Benefits for the attendee may be various: freebies, a sneak peek on your new services or products, or communication with respected speakers in their industry.

 ReadWrite Labs followed this rule in their event invitation email.
-Together with the details of the happening, such as place, date, and sponsors, the organization included a list of perks awaiting for subscribers upon their participation.
+Together with details of the event, like the place, date, and sponsors, the organization included a list of perks awaiting for subscribers upon their participation.

 How to send an event invitation email series

 Let’s say you’re arranging a webinar and you’ve got a list of subscribers using your service.
 Now you need to promote your event to them.
 To do that, you can organize your event invitation into a series of automated emails using Automation 360.

 This is how such series can look like:

 Now, let’s take a closer look at each step you should take to launch such an automated flow.

 Step 1.
 Send a mass event invitation email with contact webhook enabled